Vinmwaura/Modular_Memory-augmented_Models_MoMeM/readme.md

 To update the values of the text, edit the following document accordingly: ```test_data.json```

 ## Hardware
 The models were trained on a sinlge **RTX 3080** 10GB GPU.
-Below is a screenshot of each of the model's response and their input data.
+Below is a screenshot of the nvidia-smi output.

 <p align="center">
   <img alt="nvidia-smi screenshot" src="assets/nvidia-smi-screenshot.png"/>